-White supremacist Richard Spencer, who runs the National Policy Institute, a tiny white supremacist think tank, coined the term “Alternative Right” as the name for an online publication that debuted in 2010.
-The online publication changed hands in 2013 when Spencer shut it down.
-It was soon re-launched by Colin Liddell and Andy Nowicki, who were former writers for Alternative Right.
-Spencer went on to found another online journal, Radix.
-Both Alternative Right and Radix act as forums for racists, anti-Semites and others who identify with the alt right.
+Spencer further popularized the term when he chose ”Alternative Right” as the name for an online publication that debuted in 2010.
+Spencer shut the website down in 2013, but it was soon re-launched by Colin Liddell and Andy Nowicki, former writers for Alternative Right.
+Spencer went on to found another journal, Radix.
+Both Alternative Right (rebranded as Affirmative Right) and Radix are forums for racists, antisemites and others who identify with the alt right.

 What is the ideology of the alt right?

-Alt right adherents identify with a range of different ideologies that put white identity at their centers.
-Many claim themselves as Identitarians, a term that originated in France with the founding of the Bloc Identitaire movement and its youth counterpart, Generation Identitaire.
+Alt right adherents identify with a range of different ideologies, all of which center on white identity.
+Many claim to be Identitarians, a term that originated in France with the founding of the Bloc Identitaire movement and its youth counterpart, Generation Identitaire.
 Identitarians espouse racism and intolerance under the guise of preserving the ethnic and cultural origins of their respective counties.
-American Identitarians such as Richard Spencer claim to want to preserve European-American (i.e., white) culture in the U.S. As Michael McGregor, a writer and editor for Radix wrote in an article in the publication, Identitarians want “the preservation of our identity--the cultural and genetic heritage that makes us who we are.”
-Identitarians reject multiculturalism or pluralism in any form.
+American Identitarians, including Richard Spencer, claim to want to preserve European-American (i.e., white) culture in the U.S.

-Some in the alt right identify as white nationalists, who want to preserve the white majority in the U.S., claiming that whites losing their majority status is equivalent to “white genocide.”
-They favor propaganda on subjects such as immigration and “black crime” as “evidence” of this ostensible ethnic cleansing of whites.
+Others in the alt right identify as so-called radical traditionalists, people who want to preserve what they claim are traditional Christian values but from a uniquely white supremacist perspective.
+Some in the alt right identify as white nationalists who want to preserve the white majority in the U.S., claiming that whites losing their majority status is equivalent to “white genocide.”
+They issue mendacious propaganda on subjects like immigration and “black crime” as “evidence” of whites’ imperiled status.